-MATERIALS AND METHODS Specific Databases Used in the Sequence Comparisons
+Specific Databases Used in the Sequence Comparisons

-Table IA shows a list of 20 genomes we analyzed, their phylogenetic classifications, and their sizes.
-They represent all three domains of life (Archaea, Bacteria, and Eukaryota).
-Nineteen of the 20 are single-cell organisms, and one is a eukaryote (yeast), with genome size varying from 479 (M. genitalium) to 6218 ORFs (yeast).
-The only metazoan of the 20, C. elegans, has \approx 19,000 ORFs, and the average genome size, which we denote by G below, is 2179.
+Table 1A shows a list of 20 genomes we analyzed, their phylogenetic classifications, and their sizes.
+They represent all three domains of life (Archaea, Bacteria and Eukaryota).
+19 of the 20 are single-cell organisms, and one is a eukaryote (yeast), with genome size varying from 479 (M.genitalium) to 6218 ORFs (yeast).
+The only metazoan of the twenty, C.elegans, has ~19000 ORFs, and the average genome size, which we denote by G below is 2179.

-We compared the amino acid sequences of the structural domains in the SCOP classification of protein structures to the sequences of the 20 genomes.
+We compared the amino acid sequences of the structural domains in the SCOP classification of protein structures 4 to the sequences of the 20 genomes.
 (Specifically, we used a clustered version of the SCOP database 1.39, called pdb95d, as queries.
-This contains 3266 distinct representative sequences, which we denote as P.) For the PSI-blast runs, we also used a 90% nonredundant protein database, NRDB90, in our comparisons.
+This contains 3266 distinct representative sequences, which we denote as P.) For the PSI-blast runs we also used a 90% non-redundant protein database, NRDB90 36, in our comparisons.
 This version is from December 1999 and contains 195,866 sequences (denoted as N).
-Both the databases (NRDB and the genome sequences) and the query sequences (SCOP domain) were masked using the SEG program with standard parameters to mask low-complexity regions.
-37,38
+Both the databases (NRDB and the genome sequences) and the query sequences (SCOP domain) were masked with the SEG program using standard parameters to mask low-complexity regions ^{37, 38}

-Fold Assignment by PSI-BLAST, Development of a Fast Hybrid Protocol
+Fold assignment by PSI-BLAST, Development of a Fast Hybrid Protocol

-One of the goals of this work was to develop a simple, robust approach for automatically using PSI-blast39 to do fold assignments for genomes in bulk.
+One of the goals of this work was to develop a simple, robust approach for automatically using PSI-blast 39 to do fold assignments for genomes in bulk.

-For all our PSI-blast runs, we used an inclusion threshold (h) of 10^{-5} , a number of iterations (j) of 10, and a final match threshold of 10^{-4} .
-These parameters are considerably more conservative than in a number of recent analyses.
-12,17,39-41 We were specifically concerned with guarding against false positives that would not be caught by manual checking, because we intend this to be highly automated.
-Furthermore, although PSI-blast, with proper masking for low-complexity regions, is known to be quite robust, the iterations occasionally run ad absurdum with fairly liberal parameter choices (particularly, the inclusion threshold h), and we wanted to specifically guard against this.
-Moreover, because we varied the size of the databases (see below) used in a variety of the runs, we wanted to try to ensure that our parameter choices resulted in significant matches in any of the databases used.
-We performed our PSI-BLAST comparisons in the following ways.
+For all our PSI-blast runs we used an inclusion threshold (h) of 10-5, a number of iterations (j) of 10, and a final match threshold of 10-4.
+These parameters are considerably more conservative than in a number of recent analyses ^{12, 17, 39-41}.
+We were specifically concerned with guarding against false positives that would not be caught by manual checking, as we intend this to be highly automated.
+Furthermore, while PSI-blast, with proper masking for low-complexity regions, is known to be quite robust, the iterations occasionally run ad absurdum with fairly liberal parameter choices (particularly the inclusion threshold h) and we wished to specifically guard against this.
+Moreover, since we varied the size of the databases (see below) used in a variety of the runs, we wanted to try to ensure that our parameter choices resulted in significant matches in any of the databases used.
+We performed our PSI-blast comparisons in a number of ways: